The Unread: Jeremy Gutsche on Paul Arden’s "It’s Not How Good You Are, It’s How Good You Want to Be"

 The visual design of Arden’s book was my inspiration for Exploiting Chaos.
 Each page of text includes visual imagery and a bullet point takeaway.
 The text is colorful, concise and bold.
 This format is far more suited to the way that the internet has conditioned younger generations to read.
 The end result is that Arden created a book that you leave on your coffee table and pick up any time you want to think big or dream your path to the next level.
 Stats for National Post: Jeremy Gutsche Discusses the Book "It's Not How Good You Are, It's How Go Trending: Older & Mild

 Interest: 4 minutes Concept: National Post: Jeremy Gutsche Discusses The Book "It's Not How Good You Are, It's How Go

-Segment: Neutral, 18-55+ Comparison Set: 15 similar articles, including: spa-like vehicle interiors, exploiting chaos, and vintage topography wall art.
+Segment: Neutral, 18-55+ Comparison Set: 19 similar articles, including: floral marble furniture, exploiting chaos, and top 100 marketing innovations in may.